 Lille has more female than male residents, making up 51.8% of the total population.
 The largest group of people in the city is those that fall into the 15 to 29 demographic, who account for over 85,000 people.
 The majority of the people who live in Lille are citizens of France.
 There are over 27,000 immigrants that call Lille home.

 The first written evidence of Lille dates back to 1066, although it is believed that the city was founded as far back as 640.
 At the time, the city was known as L’Isle.
 The city was built around a castle along the Deûle River and a port.
-In its earlier days, Lille had a market square and a fortified urban center, which is what is now known as Old Lille.
+In its earlier days, Lille had a market square and a strong urban center, which is what is now known as Old Lille.
 During the 13th century, Lille was the center of many disputes between the Kings of France and the Counts of Flander.
-To defend against Philippe Auguste’s claims on the north regions, a coaltion was formed.
+A coalition was formed to defend against Philippe Auguste’s claims on the northern regions.

-In 1363, Flanders became a part of the duchy of Burgundy and was one of the three capitals of the state.
+In 1363, Flanders became a part of the Duchy of Burgundy and was one of the three capitals of the state.
 In the late 1400s, Lille fell into Habsburg control.
 During the 1600s, there were two expansions of the city.
 The town was again enlarged during the late 1600s.
 In the late 1700s, Austrians attacked Lille, destroying many of the buildings.
-During the 1800s, the city of Lille began to really develop.
+During the 1800s, the city of Lille began to develop significantly.
 Streets were built, institutions were erected, and this was a time of industrialization.
 During this period, the population doubled.